mcpython4-coding/Documentation/mcpython/server/worldgen/WorldGenerationHandler.md

             Will set the loaded-flag of the chunk during the process Will schedule the internal inner_add_chunk function
             :param chunk: the chunk
-            :param dimension: optional: if chunk is tuple, if another dim than active should be used
+            :param dimension: optional: if chunk is tuple, and another dimension than the active one should be used
             :param force_generate: if generation should take place also when auto-gen is disabled
             :param immediate: if inner_add_chunk should be called immediate or not [can help in cases where TaskHandler stops running tasks when in-generation progress]